Generate SBOM of OCI image

-CVEs : SBOM Generation and CVE Detection
+CVEs : SBOM Generation / CVE Detection

 Container Images